Advertiser disclosure

 It’s true that the idea of tuition-free medical school sounds crazy, but it is real!
 While some programs do require you to work at a certain place after school or complete specific residences, try not to view those things as “catches.”
 Rather, think of it as an opportunity to give back in the best of ways.

 The goal of free medical tuition is to help students, but also is designed to help certain populations.
-Some schools will require you to work in fields with underrepresented populations or in medically underserved communities for a period after medical school.
+The areas you may be required to work will usually be with underrepresented populations or in medically underserved communities.
 But that is not a bad thing!
 Keep an open mind and remember that this isn’t true for all programs, just some.

 “It’s nearly impossible to get into these programs.”